sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

     Figure 16.
 Log of Energy W2 vs epoch and time in seconds for the methods on the LJ55 system.
 </div>

+From the figures, we notice similar but exagerated trends that we observed in the LJ13 systems.
+The MCMC chains return a higher W2 score until but have a significantly lower energy W2 score.
+Therefore, we emphasize the importance of visualizing the distribution of observations (such as energy and interatomic distance) as the mismatch can get further inflated with increase in dimensions.

 <div class="caption">
     Table 4.
 Performance of all methods on the LJ55 system
 </div>